 Find (related) keyphrases

-We all know the valuable insights a tool like Google Adwords Keyword Planner can give you.
+We all know the valuable insights a tool like Google Ads Keyword Planner can give you.
 It’s one of the many tools that can give you an idea of the words you might want to rank for.
-If you need any help with finding the right keywords, please go read this post by Marieke about keyword tools you can use.
+If you need any help finding the right keywords for your Shopify or WooCommerce store, please read about which keyword research tools you can use.

 Also, take a good look at the titles and product descriptions to gather more information about the products.
 Here, you’ll often find valuable keywords that your customers use to describe/search for the product.
 So it might not simply be a streaming microphone they are looking for, but a streaming microphone with a built-in pop filter and a tap-to-mute feature that’s compatible with all gaming systems and other computers.

-Now that you have found your main keywords, you need to make sure these are represented in the right way on your website.
-A commonly used way is to create a landing page per keyword.
+Now that you have found your main keywords, you need to represent these in the right way.
+A commonly used method is to create a landing page per keyword.

 A landing page is a page where your visitors “land” (arrive) from other sources, such as search engines or social media.
 So basically it’s a page that’s optimized to evoke a certain reaction from the visitor, such as buying a product or subscribing to a newsletter.

-We did an article on this subject, which will help you understand how to set up a proper landing page.
+We did an article on this subject, which will help you understand how to set up a good landing page.
 We’ve also listed five things you can do to improve your product pages.

-You should create collections of pages that work together in Google.
+It would be best if you created collections of pages that work together in Google.
 Creating one page containing all the keywords you came up with won’t get you visitors.
 There’s just too much competition for most keywords.
 You should create multiple landing pages and embed them in a structure that tells Google how those pages relate to each other.
 You can use a cornerstone content strategy to get these noticed by Google for your most valuable content.
-Marieke wrote an excellent post on how to achieve that by creating cornerstone content and getting it ranked in six steps.
+Marieke wrote an excellent post on setting up cornerstone content and getting it ranked in six steps.
 Together with your regular content, you’ll be well on your way to targeting a wide variety of keyphrases in the search results.

 Want your store’s pages to rank?
 Then you should carry out keyword research for your online store!
 Keep the following in mind when doing keyword research for Shopify or WooCommerce:

 Write down the ideas you have about your company, your website, your products, and your customers.
 Narrowing down your business automatically forces you to think about (long tail) keywords.